Proth's theorem

 In this case, p is called a Proth prime.
-The contrapositive is also true: if p is Proth composite, then no such a exists.

-It might be noted that the presumption of k being odd does not restrict generality.
-So long as the condition that k < 2^{n} is met, any factors of 2 in an even k may be factored out of k and into 2^{n}, growing the latter while shrinking the former even further; the inequality condition remains true.
-Thus, k may always be reduced to an odd value.

 Proth's Test

 Only one such value of a need be found for the test to deterministically confirm primality, provided that p is a Proth number.
+Verifying that p is a Proth number is a triviality.

 This is a practical test because, if p is prime, then any chosen a has about a 50 percent chance of working, and if p is not prime, then no chosen a will work.
 Furthermore, since the calculation is modulo p, only values of a smaller than p have to be considered.

 Systematic naïve variant

 If p is Proth composite, then no base a will work to bear witness of primality.
 If any one base a bears witness, then primality is confirmed.
 If none do, then compositeness is confirmed.
 This is because the inverse of Proth's theorem is also true: